openvenues/libpostal/README.md

 where we may be limited to < 1GB of RAM per process depending on the machine configuration.
 As much as possible libpostal uses contiguous arrays, tries (built on contiguous arrays), bloom filters and compressed sparse matrices to keep memory usage low.
-It's conceivable that libpostal could even be used on a mobile device, although that's not an explicit goal of the project.
+It's possible to use libpostal on a mobile device with models trained on a single country or a handful of countries.

 3. **Performance**: this is last on the list for a reason.
 Most of the optimizations in libpostal are for memory usage rather than performance.